Bakugan-Rerolled/BakuLib/README.md

 and more streamlined.

 ## Usage
-Simply add the following depedency to your `pom.xml`:
+Simply run `mvn install` and add the following dependency to your `pom.xml`:
 ```
 <dependency>
     <groupId>nz.bakuganrerolled</groupId>